sider/sider-docs/docs/tools/dockerfile/hadolint.md

 ### `trusted-registry`

 This option can warn you when images from untrusted repositories are being used in Dockerfiles.
-If you specify some trusted repositories, configure as follow:
+If you specify some trusted repositories, configure as follows:

 ```yaml
 linter: